 Calculation of ROI, LCOE, and IRR is now available.
 The Prospect app comes with an Economic calculator that allows to input capital cost, operation cost, and cost of electricity, to determine the economic feasibility of a project.

 The management of user and company accounts has been completely redesigned.
 A user can now create a company account and invite colleagues to join the company account.
 Each company account is managed by one or more admins who are typically the dedicated responsible persons in each company.
 The new company admin tool allows admins to manage all users and purchased resources associated with their company.
 We are also working on streamlining process of orders, payments and renewals.

 With launch of Prospect we are also simplifying the pricing.
-We will now offer two options:
+We will now offer three options: